Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Experimental details

+For both networks and objectives, we use minibatches of size 300 to estimate gradients during both EGOP estimation and optimization.
 We perform block EGOP reparameterization for both networks, where the blocks are defined by the weight matrices of each network.
-For more details on block reparameterization for neural network weights, see the example in \cref{sec:expanded-heuristics-discussion}.
-For each network, we use $M=d$ minibatch gradient samples to estimate the EGOP, where $d$ is the number of parameters in the network.
+For more details on block reparameterization for neural network weights, see the example in Section~\ref{sec:expanded-heuristics-discussion}.
+For the UCI digits dataset, we use $M=d$ minibatch gradient samples to estimate the EGOP, where $d$ is the number of parameters in the network, and compute the orthonormal reparameterization matrices for each layer by taking the (full, deterministic) SVD of the matrix of gradient samples for that layer, as this is equivalent to taking the eigenvalue decomposition of the empirical block EGOP matrix.

+For the fashionMNIST experiments reported in Figures~\ref{fig:fashionMNIST} and ~\ref{fig:auxilliary-cost-benefit-tradeoff}, we use pytorch's \texttt{svd\_lowrank} function to implement randomized SVD, which in turn is based off Algorithms 4.1 and 5.1 in Halko et al. \cite{halko2011finding}.
+This yields $V_r \in \R^{d_1\cdot d_2\times r}$ a matrix with orthonormal columns.
+We use this matrix to perform auxiliary variable reparameterization, as introduced in Section~\ref{sec:efficient-heuristics}.
+We collect $M = 0.01d$ minibatch gradient samples, where $d$ is the total number of parameters in the model.
+For each layer, we form the gradient matrix $G \in \mathbb{R}^{d_1 \cdot d_2 \times M}$ and use randomized SVD to compute the leading $r$ left-singular vectors.
+See Section~\ref{sec:expanded-heuristics-discussion} for full pseudocode for auxiliary reparameterization.
+We use the same value of $r$ for all layers and vary $r$ to study the effect of subspace dimension on convergence speed.

 For each objective and network, we use the same distribution over parameters for drawing gradient samples to estimate the EGOP and for initializing the network at training time.
-For the experiments in \cref{fig:fashionMNIST}, that distribution is Pytorch's default method for re-setting parameters in a linear layer, namely drawing weight entries i.i.d. from a uniform distribution with range $[-(\textrm{in-features})^{-1/2}, (\textrm{in-features})^{-1/2}]$ and drawing bias entries i.i.d. from a uniform distribution with range $[-(\FIFO)^{-1/2},(\FIFO)^{-1/2}]$, where $\FIFO$ for a layer is defined above in \cref{ssec:details-for-spectral-decay}.
-For the experiments in \cref{fig:opener-cartoon} (right), we draw weight entries i.i.d. from a mean-zero Xavier distribution, and bias entries i.i.d. from a uniform distribution with range $[-(\FIFO)^{-1/2},(\FIFO)^{-1/2}].$ All of these initialization distributions stem from heuristics that are widespread in practice, and the distinction between the weight distributions used with the digits dataset versus the fashionMNIST dataset was the result of using legacy code; we did not tune initializations to different applications.
+For the experiments in Figure~\ref{fig:opener-cartoon} (right), we draw weight entries i.i.d. from a mean-zero Xavier distribution, and bias entries i.i.d. from a uniform distribution with range

+For the experiments in Figure~\ref{fig:fashionMNIST}, we draw weight entries i.i.d. from a standard Gaussian distribution $\mathcal{N}(0, 1)$, and bias entries i.i.d. from a uniform distribution with range

+All of these initialization distributions stem from conventions that are widespread in practice.
+The distinction between the weight distributions used with the digits dataset versus the fashionMNIST dataset was the result of using legacy code; we did not tune initializations to different applications.